 Current Operating Mode: GREEN

 The Administrative Board oversees the readmission process.
 To be readmitted after a withdrawal, request readmission through the class deans office.
 The reason for your withdrawal determines the requirements necessary for your readmission.
-(For a description of the Administrative Board and rules regarding leaves, withdrawal and readmission, see the Smith College Course Catalog 2017-2018, page 42.)
+(For a description of the Administrative Board and rules regarding leaves, withdrawal and readmission, see the current Smith College Catalog.)

 If you are a financial aid recipient contact Student Financial Services early in the readmission process.

 If you need health clearance contact the Schact Center for Health & Wellness early in the readmission request.
 (Health clearance is a separate process and may take time as your health care provider must communicate with our Health Services staff.)

 Be sure we have your current email address and phone number.
 Readmission is managed through email and phone, and we need to be able to reach you.

 The Readmission Process

 Start by reviewing the letter you received upon your withdrawal from Smith College to determine whether or not you have met the conditions requested by the Administrative Board.
 If you need a copy of your withdrawal letter, please request it by emailing email@example.com.

 To be considered for readmission the Administrative Board needs the following: